Akash8292/virtual-lab/README.md

 ## How to Run the website

 * First you have to install atom or vscode in our machine.
-* You have to download some extension in atom as well as vscode .All extension is present in atom and vscode just downloaded needed one.
+* You have to download some extension in atom as well as vscode.All extension is present in atom and vscode just downloade,needed one.
 * Then select downloaded file in atom or vscode and run.

 ## Screenshots